---

 In the example above, members are defined as `crates/*`.
 Cargo then uses every `crates/*/Cargo.toml` as a package in the workspace.
 Each package is added to Turborepo's understanding of your repository.

 * **Library crates** remain Package Graph nodes so filtering and affectedness calculations follow Rust dependency relationships.
-Their native tasks are no-ops because Cargo builds libraries as part of an entrypoint's dependency closure.
+They expose filtered build and verification tasks.
+Unfiltered builds prefer entrypoints because Cargo builds their library dependency closures implicitly.

-* **The root workspace package** uses `[workspace.metadata] name`, depends on every member crate, and runs workspace-wide verification tasks.
+* **The root workspace package** uses `[workspace.metadata] name`, depends on every member crate, and runs verification tasks across the whole Cargo workspace.

 ## Built-in tasks